-- Ensure and document receipt by the parent or guardian of a copy of the procedural safeguards notice at least once a year, and also 89 - o Upon initial referral or parental request for evaluation.
-90 - o Upon the first occurrence of the filing of a due process hearing complaint.
-91 - o Following any disciplinary action requiring a manifestation determination review.
-92 - o At any other time on reasonable request of the student's parent or guardian.
-93 - Ensure that any education records, as defined by the Charter's policy, requested by a parent or guardian of a student with a disability may be inspected and reviewed by a parent or guardian or the parent or guardian's representative (with informed written consent of the parent or guardian) - o Before any ARD committee meeting. - Before any mediation session or resolution session that is part of a special education due process hearing request. - Without unnecessary delay but in no case more than 45 days.
+- Ensure and document receipt by the parent or guardian of a copy of the procedural safeguards notice at least once a year, and also 85 - o Upon initial referral or parental request for evaluation. - o Upon the first occurrence of the filing of a due process hearing complaint. - Following any disciplinary action requiring a manifestation determination review. - o At any other time on reasonable request of the student's parent or guardian. - Ensure that any education records, as defined by the District's FL(Local) policy, requested by a parent or guardian of a student with a disability may be inspected and reviewed by a parent or guardian or the parent or guardian's representative (with informed written consent of the parent or guardian) - o Before any ARD committee meeting. - Before any mediation session or resolution session that is part of a special education due process hearing request. - Without unnecessary delay but in no case more than 45 days.

-Copies of educational records may be provided in accordance with the Charter's policy.
+Copies of educational records may be provided in accordance with the District's FL(Local) policy.
 Fees may be charged for those copies so long as the fee does not effectively prevent the parent or guardian from exercising their right to inspect and review the requested records.

-&lt;sup>89 89 34 C.F.R.
+86 90 34 C.F.R.
+300.504(a)(1)

+C.F.R.
 300.504(a)

-C.F.R. § 300.613